go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 ```
 sudo mysql -u root -p
         CREATE DATABASE gitea;
-        GRANT ALL PRIVILEGES ON gitea.* TO 'gitea'@'localhost' IDENTIFIED BY "StrongPassword";
+        GRANT ALL PRIVILEGES ON gitea.* TO 'gitea'@'localhost' IDENTIFIED BY 'the same password for gitea config';
         FLUSH PRIVILEGES;
         QUIT;
 ```